MicrosoftDocs/altspace-vr/altspace-vr/world-building/upgrading-content-to-the-latest-unity.md

 Starting today, AltspaceVR has upgraded to a recent version of Unity (2020.3.9).
 In addition to some performance improvements, this update future-proofs us for forthcoming features that we're excited to incorporate.
 This change should be compatible with all existing content.
 If it isn't, feel free to contact support: altvr.com/support

-Though this move to 2020.3.9 hasn't affected user-generated content, in a few weeks we're making a change to AltspaceVR's stereo rendering mode, which will require users to update their content.
-This upgrade to Single Pass Instancing will allow for significant performance improvements in your worlds.
+Though this move to 2020.3.9 hasn't affected user-generated content, in a few weeks we're making a change to AltspaceVR's [stereo rendering mode that will require users to update their content]( https://docs.unity3d.com/Manual/SinglePassStereoRendering.html).
+This upgrade to [Single Pass Instancing](https://docs.unity3d.com/Manual/SinglePassInstancing.html) will allow for significant performance improvements in your worlds.
 Keep in mind that this new build will no longer support backwards-compatibility with content from 2019.4 and older.
 It's urgent that all creator-owned content is updated as soon as possible to avoid breaking changes.
 Follow the guide below to update your content and ensure a smooth transition to Single Pass Instancing on Unity 2020.3.9.

 > [!NOTE]
 > If you are regularly using content that is owned by someone else and has been shared with you, contact the world/kit owner and make sure they are planning to update their content.